shaiguitar/haml-i18n-extractor/README.md

 You can use the binary which has an interactive (prompting) and non-interactive mode included in this library.
 You should be able to use the code directly as a lib too.

+## CLI usage
+Run haml-i18n-extractor GLOB_PATH_TO_HAML_FILES [OPTIONS]

+Options:
+--interactive (Run in interactive mode)
+--yaml-file (Specify path to yaml file)
+--i18n-scope (Specify i18n scope (e.g. de for German))
+--add-filename-prefix (See add filename prefix docs below) --base-path (Absolute path to base dir containing HAML files - see add filename prefix docs)

+## Add filename prefix
+If you have a lot of views, putting all the locale config in one file will be overwhelming and increases the risk of naming clashes.
+In this case, it's preferable to set up your locale config files inside directories, e.g. config/locales/admin/products/en.yml

+To achieve this, you need to specify two config variables:
+--add-filename-prefix true
+--base-path

+e.g. haml-i18n-extractor . --add-filename-prefix true --base-path /Users/jeremynagel/dev/some-project/views/

+Make sure that you use the absolute path for base-path and leave a trailing slash at the end otherwise the i18n tags will be missing a dot.

 ## Examples

 - Per file basis.
 You can use the lib directly in your code, as such: